Radiative corrections to decays of the 125 GeV Higgs boson in the complex Higgs triplet model: Gauge invariant scalar two-point functions

 \subsection{CP-even sector}

 We first discuss the calculation of the pinch terms for two-point functions of the CP-even scalar fields $h_{i}$ ($h_1=h,\ h_2=H$).
-Fig.~\ref{fig:CPeven_self}~\footnote{For drawing the Feynman diagrams, we have used \texttt{Feynman diagram maker}~\cite{AidanSean:Feynman} and \texttt{TikZ-FeynHand}~\cite{Ellis:2016jkw, Dohse:2018vqo}.} presents the diagrams for the gauge-dependent two-point functions of the CP-even scalar fields.
-To extract the pinch terms, we consider the $f\bar{f}\to f\bar{f}$ scattering process and introduce the reduced amplitude $\overline{\mathcal{M}}$, defined as
+Fig.~\ref{fig:CPeven_self} presents the diagrams for the gauge-dependent two-point functions of the CP-even scalar fields.
+To extract the pinch terms for the CP-even scalar boson two-point functions, we consider the $f\bar{f}\to f\bar{f}$ scattering processes shown in Fig.~\ref{fig:CPeven_WZ}, which contain the gauge dependence and contributions proportional to $(m_f/v)^2$.
+We introduce the reduced amplitude $\overline{\mathcal{M}}$, defined as